rMarcosDSS/rMarcosDSS/README.md

 # Hi, I'm Marcos Ruan ✨

-<br>🎓 Information Systems student at EACH - University of São Paulo<br>💻 Focused on full-stack development<br>🚀 I build applications that combine performance, scalability, and a great user experience<br>🔧 Passionate about creating efficient solutions that connect technology and real-world impact
+<br>🎓 Information Systems student at University of São Paulo - EACH<br>💻 Focused on full-stack development<br>🚀 I build applications that combine performance, scalability, and a great user experience<br>🔧 Passionate about creating efficient solutions that connect technology and real-world impact

 ## 🌐 Socials: